akaymaram/hadith_analysis/README.md

 the table and graph png files in the output directory with appropriate file names

 Next Steps:
-1. Make the edges directed (plot_graph.py)
-2. Change bold edges to two separate edges (plot_graph.py)
+Change bold edges to two separate edges (plot_graph.py) Add the narration nouns as a label for the edge
-3. Add the narration nouns as a label for the edge 4.check the below links
+Check the below links
 Al-Ahadeeth: A Visualization Tool of the Hadiths’ Chain of Narrators https://link.springer.com/chapter/10.1007/978-3-031-61953-3_1